luciangreen/luciancicd/README.md

 * Important: So far, Lucian CI/CD might not save comments entered without code or changes to data files.
 To revert to a previous version just run, run `move_to_repository_or_back.` and `set_up_luciancicd.` to save the files.
 I.e. to keep comments or data files when only comments  or data files are added, run `set_up_luciancicd.` instead of `luciancicd.`.

-* Note: A notification such as `"Cannot find "../private2/luciancicd-cicd-tests/tests_a.txt"` means the repository `a` is connected with a changed file through dependencies but isn't installed.
+* Note: A notification such as `"Cannot find "../private2/luciancicd-cicd-tests/tests_a.txt"` means the repository `"a"` is connected with a changed file through dependencies but Lucian CI/CD can't install it.

 # Authors